KRSPRM/platformer/README.md

 # platformer
-my solo project platformer game
+this project is for learning myself the way of game development